 This is important whilst there is still adequate ground moisture as most Lawnsmith fertilisers contain potassium.
 This is vital for the moisture control functions of the plant.
 Our fertilisers have an application range on the bag e.g. 25 to 35 grams per square metre.
 Use the lower end during low moisture levels and the higher end when conditions are optimal with good moisture levels.

 However, once the soil dries the fertiliser cannot be taken up by the grass due to lack of water to transport it to the roots.
-This may stress the grass even more so wait for rain or irrigate deeply beforehand.
-Therefore, it is fairly pointless to fertilise a dry lawn as it won't do any good!
+This may stress the grass or even cause grass burn so wait for rain or irrigate deeply beforehand.
+It is fairly pointless to fertilise a dry lawn as it won't do any good!
 This applies to ALL types of fertiliser.

 - The weed killer works best when growth is good

 - The grass is stressed in drought conditions and may be damaged by the weed killer

 - As soon as it rains you'll be over run with weeds which means treating before rain is a waste of time

 Moss Killer and Ferrous Sulphate

 These can be quite aggressive in dry conditions so if you need to kill moss but consider things to be on the dry side wait for rain or soak the lawn before hand.